-- 1. Read the safety information beginning on page vii and the guidelines in "Handling static-sensitive devices" on page 33. - 2.
+- 1. Read the safety information beginning on page "Safety" on page vii and the guidelines in "Handling static-sensitive devices" on page 33 - 2.
 Turn off the computer and all attached devices (see "Turning off the computer" on page 19); then, disconnect all external cables and power cords. - 3.
-Remove the side cover (see "Removing the side cover" on page 37). - 4.
-Determine which PCI-X slot you will use for the adapter.
+Remove the side cover (see "Removing the side cover" on page 38). - 4.
+Determine the slot in which you want to install the adapter.
 Review the instructions that come with the adapter for any requirements, restrictions, or cabling instructions.
-It might be easier to route cables before you install the adapter. - 5.
-For full-length adapters, rotate the rear adapter-retention bracket to the open (unlocked) position and remove it from the computer.
-Rotate the front adapter-retention bracket to the open position.
-If you are installing a smaller adapter, remove only the rear adapter-retention bracket. - 6.
-If there is an adapter already installed in the slot, remove it and place it on a static-protective surface.
+It might be easier to route any cables before you install the adapter. - 5.
+For full-length adapters, rotate the rear adapter-retention bracket to the open (unlocked) position (you might have to first remove any adapters that might be in the way).
+Press down on the bottom tab of the front adapter-retention bracket to release it (the tab is inside the fan compartment that is next to the front adapter-retention bracket).
+If you are installing a smaller adapter, rotate only the rear adapter-retention bracket.

-If the slot is empty, remove the expansion-slot cover.
+6. Remove the expansion-slot cover.
 From the rear of the computer, press on the slot cover.
 Grasp it and pull it out of the expansion slot.
 Store it in a safe place for future use.

-Attention: Expansion-slot covers must be installed on all vacant slots.
+Attention: Expansion-slot covers must be installed on all empty slots.
 This maintains the electronic emissions standards of the computer and ensures proper ventilation of computer components.